 At Swinburne we strongly believe in building partnerships and collaborations.
 It gives our researchers opportunities to apply their research in a real-world scenario, collaborate on knowledge creation and find solutions for specific industry problems.

-The Research & Consultancy Office facilitates collaborations and commercial partnerships, and you can can read about them in our Spotlight stories.
+The School of Research facilitates collaborations and commercial partnerships, and you can can read about them in our Spotlight stories.

 Project with the State Library on information-seeking behaviour

 Swinburne Sarawak signed an agreement with PUSTAKA Sarawak to conduct a study on the information-seeking behaviour among state civil servants in urban and rural areas of Sarawak.

 This project will develop a framework that can explain the information-seeking behavior of the state civil servants in the urban and rural areas of Sarawak.
 The findings of this research will assist to reveal the needs, use and challenges of seeking information among the state civil servants of Sarawak.